omnigres/omnigres/extensions/omni_seq/docs/id.md

 insert into my_table select from generate_series(1, 10);
 ```

-Now we want to add a 64-bit prefixed sequence, reusing the existing sequence locally.
+Now we want to add a 64-bit[^why-64] prefixed identifier, reusing the existing sequence locally.

+[^why-64]: Postgres unique system identifier is a 64-bit integer, see [^system_identifier]

 ```postgresql
 create extension if not exists omni_seq;